alexandair/entra-powershell-docs/docs/reference/v1.0/Microsoft.Graph.Entra/New-EntraInvitation.md

 ObjectId                : b47dfdd8-727e-46ae-8f72-807166f09e6c
 AdditionalProperties    : @{@odata.context=https://graph.microsoft.com/v1.0/$metadata#invitations/$entity}
 ```

 This example demonstrates how to invite a new external user to your directory with InvitedUserMessageInfo parameter.

-### Example 4: Invite a new external user to your directory with InvitedUserType parameter.
+### Example 4: Invite a new external user to your directory with InvitedUserType parameter

 ```powershell
  New-EntraInvitation -InvitedUserEmailAddress "someexternaluser@externaldomain.com" -SendInvitationMessage $True -InviteRedirectUrl "https://myapps.microsoft.com"  -InvitedUserType Guest